EmoSteer-TTS: Fine-Grained and Training-Free Emotion-Controllable Text-to-Speech via Activation Steering: Experiment

 \subsection{Emotion Erasure}

-We randomly select 100 unseen emotional speech samples for each type of emotion from MSP-Podcast and ESD, and erase the emotional tone using Eq.~\ref{eq:erasure}.
-We ask 8 participants to rate the synthesized speech by giving an Emotion-Erasure MOS (EE-MOS, 1-5 scale), which indicates how well the synthesized speech reflects the intended emotion erasure.
+We randomly select 100 unseen emotional speech samples for each type of emotion from MSP-Podcast (50 English) and ESD (50 Chinese), and erase the emotional tone using Eq.~\ref{eq:erasure}.
+We report the average E-SIM between the emotionally erased samples and 100 randomly selected neutral samples from MSP-Podcast (50 English) and ESD (50 Chinese).
+We also report Emotion-Erasure MOS (EE-MOS, 1-5 scale), which indicates how well the synthesized speech reflects the intended emotion erasure.
 Higher EE-MOS reflects better erasure performance.
-The standard for EE-MOS is detailed in \textbf{Appendix D.3}.
-We set $\beta$=2.5 and $k$=200 for this experiment.
-As shown in Table~\ref{tab:results}, our method achieves a relatively high EE-MOS score, indicating effective removal of the target emotion.
-The decreased target emotion scores predicted by emotion2vec in Fig.~\ref{fig:result_plots}(c) further demonstrate the emotion erasing ability of EmoSteer-TTS.
-Fig.~\ref{fig:contours}(b) illustrates the variation of F0 contours when gradually erasing an emotional tone.
-More visualizations are provided in \textbf{Appendix E.2}.
+The standard for EE-MOS is detailed

+in \textbf{Appendix~\ref{sec:appendix_d}}.
+We set $\beta$=2.5, $k$=200 for this experiment.
+As shown in Table~\ref{tab:results}, our method achieves a fairly high EE-MOS score, indicating effective removal of target emotions.
+The decreased target emotion scores shown in Fig.~\ref{fig:result_plots}(c) further demonstrate the emotion erasing ability.
+Fig.~\ref{fig:contours}(b) illustrates the variation of F0 contours when gradually erasing an emotional tone. \textbf{Appendix \ref{sec:appendix_f}} provides more visualizations.